 Co-Defensive Coordinator Casey Jacobsen

-Casey Jacobsen, named Morningside’s co-defensive coordinator following the 2010 campaign, is the dean among the Mustangs’ assistant coaches with eight years of service.
+Casey Jacobsen, named Morningside’s co-defensive coordinator following the 2010 campaign, is the dean among the Mustangs’ assistant coaches with nine years of service.
 He was the special teams coordinator from 2005-10 and has coached both the outside and inside linebackers in his tenure at Morningside.
 He is also the Mustangs’ recruiting coordinator.

-Jacobsen’s special teams were routinely ranked in the top 10 nationally in numerous categories, including kickoff coverage and blocked kicks.
+Before his promotion to defensive coordinator, Jacobsen’s special teams were routinely ranked in the top 10 nationally in numerous categories, including kickoff coverage and blocked kicks.
 His tutelage led to many school records being broken in the special team categories of place kicking, kickoff returns, and punt returns.

 Jacobsen previously coached at Buena Vista University, where he was the Beavers’ defensive line coach during the 2003 season and an assistant offensive line coach during the 2002 campaign.